Naturally, people come into the markets to win trades and make money.

 So instead of focusing on making money, focus instead on making good trading decisions.

-In practice, the only good decision we can make is sticking to our trading rules.
+In practice, the only good decision we can make is sticking to the rules of a strategy with an edge in the market.

-The moment we stray from our rules, it’s a bad decision.
+The moment we stray from the rules, it’s a bad decision.

 And that’s pretty much all there is to it.